Bing CV Carburetors, Part 2

 some even-pressured figure eights; and ROTATE now and then, during the process,

 do it all on a piece of glass or other FLAT surface.
-Do this with upside down 220 grit
+Do this with the carburetor upside down and on 220 grit

-sandpaper & then 360 grit sandpaper, on the carburetor body, top portion.
+sandpaper & then 360 grit sandpaper.
+Do only for the carburetor body, top portion.
 Just enough

 to clean it up, & a tad more.
 It will help stop those ugly gas stains, & might solve some

 strange problems you had been having.